 Our top pick: You Invest

-100+ commission-free online stock and ETF trades with $0 minimum to start.
+Free online stock and ETF trades for a year with $0 minimum to start.
 Just $2.95 per trade thereafter.

 INVESTMENT PRODUCTS: NOT A DEPOSIT • NOT FDIC INSURED • NO BANK GUARANTEE • MAY LOSE VALUE